What is mebendazole?

 How effective is mebendazole?

 Mebendazole is highly effective in clearing intestinal worm infections.
-The drug works by blocking the ability of the adult worms to grow and acquire the necessary nutrients for survival.
+The drug works by blocking the ability of adult worms to grow and acquire the necessary nutrients for survival.
 As a result, their digestive functions are disrupted, and the worms ultimately die.

 One or several doses may be necessary depending on the type of worm infestation, its severity, and the risk of reinfection.